scott-tran/Playground/README.md

 ==========

 Playground is a utility that lets you inspect and modify layout properties while your app is running.
-Enable Playground with a gesture, update your layout and keep track of the changes through email.
+Enable Playground with a gesture, update your layout and print changes to the console.
 When running your app in the Simulator, there’s support for using the keyboard to modify layout properties.